lrq3000/mri_protocol/README.md

 ![](Notes/multipad-placement-with-mri-coil.png)

-The idea is to first place the 2 (deflated) lateral pads on the cheeks of the subject, not on the ears, because it's very uncomfortable to combine these pads with headphones, and also because we have found that their greatest effect on motion is when the are placed not entirely on the sides of the head but slightly on the face.
+The idea is to first place the 2 (deflated) lateral pads on the cheeks of the subject, not on the ears, because it's very uncomfortable to combine these pads with headphones, and also because we have found that their greatest effect on motion is when the are placed not entirely on the sides of the head but on the sides of the face.

 Then, the forehead 3rd pad (named "bendy" by Pearltec) is placed **on top** of the lateral pads, so that both ends of the forehead pad overlaps and rests on the lateral pads.
 In other words, the forehead pad may not even touch the subject's forehead.